gringonivoli/wop-vincent/readme.md

 # wop-vincent

-Web Component build with Stencil to add backgrounds and slideshows to web pages.
+Web Component built with Stencil to add backgrounds and slideshows to web pages.

 ## Getting Started